Leikrit/Handwriting-formula-recognition/data_preprocess/README.md

 # How to preprocess my data?

+> Hint: There might be some redundant files in this repository, that are the original ones from image-to-latex.
+Just ignore them and follow the steps below.

 Firstly, you should have a dataset (directory) of images (in the format of jpg/png) and renamed as `1.jpg`, as well as a directory of labels renamed as `1.txt` (make sure the format of labels are all txt).

 Then, following the order of: